Everything you need to know about at-home brow tinting

 What do you need to tint your brows at home?

-Really, all you need to tint your brows is an eyebrow dye kit – as it has everything you need in the one box.
-Generally, it will include a brow colour, a developer, a mixing bowl and an application tool.
-Our top picks are Eylure Pro-Brow Dybrow and 1000 Hour Brush-In Lash & Brow Dye Kit.
+Really, all you need to tint your brows is an eyebrow dye kit – most kits will have everything you need in the one box.
+Generally, your pack will include a brow colour, a developer, a mixing bowl and an application tool.
+A few of our trusted favourites?
+The 1000 Hour Lash & Brow Dye (17.99 at Chemist Warehouse) and the Eylure Pro-Brow Dybrow ($14.85 at Beauty Expert).

 How to tint eyebrows